ataylor89/unix_wisdom/shell.md

 ## Addendum

-In our step-by-step process, we outlined how the operating system listens to events, and when Terminal is running, passes keyboard input to Terminal, which then gets interpeted by shell.
+In our step-by-step process, we outlined how Terminal listens for events in an event loop.

+It's also the case that the operating system listens for events in an event loop.
+Like when you swipe left or right on your trackpad to switch between processes.

+Or when you move your mouse to the bottom of the screen to bring up the Dock.

-Well, let's focus on this idea: The operating system listens for events.
+Well, let's think about this idea: The operating system listens for events.

 How does the operating system listen for events?